-Northwestern University School of Law’s Center for International Human Rights (CIHR) has selected Justice Shireen Avis Fisher, President of the Special Court for Sierra Leone, to receive the 2014 Global Jurist of the Year Award.
+Northwestern Pritzker School of Law’s Center for International Human Rights (CIHR) has selected Justice Rosalie Silberman Abella, who serves on the Supreme Court of Canada, to receive the 2016 Global Jurist of the Year Award.

-The award will be presented at a dinner at the Law School on Monday, Oct.
-20, at which Justice Fisher will speak.
+The award will be presented at a dinner at the Law School on Wednesday, January 25, 2017, at which Judge Abella will speak.
 She will also deliver an address to the student body at noon.
+The address is free and open to the public.
 For information about attending the dinner, please contact Professor Juliet Sorensen.